Tennis-Zverev beats Bautista Agut, Medvedev powers on in Monte Carlo | Sports-Games

 Bautista Agut, however, broke the German's serve to level at 3-3, only for Zverev to make the decisive break in the following game.
 Russian Medvedev, winner of four hardcourt titles this year, continued his excellent start to the season with a 6-3 6-2 victory over Italian Lorenzo Sonego on a surface he has not enjoyed much success on in the past.

 "I always struggle on clay," said third seed Medvedev.
 "I've had some good matches where I still struggled.
-There's no rhythm on clay, every bounce is a bad bounce and even when it's good you're expecting a bad bounce.
-"But I managed to play good against a very strong player."
+There's no rhythm on clay, every bounce is a bad bounce and even when it's good you're expecting a bad bounce."
+RUUD MARCHES ON

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)